sjngplus/Interview-scheduler/README.md

 # Interview Scheduler

-An interview schduler app built as a project.
+An interview scheduler app built as a project.
 This was done for learning purposes only, and is not recommended for full scale deployment/usage.

 ## App preview